Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-learning.md

 ## Practice 12: Set clear learning expectations

 **Problem**
-Learning becomes optional when leaders do not define what they expect.
+Learning becomes optional when leaders do not define their expectations.

 **Action**
 State the learning behaviors required from every member of the unit.